What’s my name? How wild parrots identify their young

 The Spix’s macaw is one of the rarest birds in the world: it is estimated that there are only 177 captive individuals in the world.
 The species was declared extinct in the wild in 2000.
 Image by the ACTP.

 Ground-breaking research has found that wild parrots teach their chicks unique sound signatures so that they can identify their parents.
 We are only just scratching the surface of knowledge about these immensely intelligent non-human beings, protect them!
-Be and #BoycottPalmOil #Boycott4Wildlife
+Be #Vegan and #BoycottPalmOil #Boycott4Wildlife

 Humans and dolphins create unique sounds by which individuals are identified and there was some evidence to suggest captive parrots created ‘contact calls’ – special calls used to identify family and friends.
 But until now, it was not clear how or if this naming process worked in nature.